The One and Only (South Korean TV series): Casting

 Park Sung-hoon was initially cast as Min Woo-cheon however he stepped down from the series on July 14, 2021, due to scheduling conflicts and personal reasons.

 On October 25, 2021, it was reported that Kang Ye-won was in self-quarantine after contracting COVID-19 after performing a self-test while she was not scheduled for filming as part of the production recommendation.
 All personnel who had come in contact with her tested negative, with filming proceeding as scheduled.

 On December 6, 2021, it was reported that a staff member had contracted COVID-19 on December 4, 2021, and filming was canceled the same day.
 Later the staff and actors all tested negative and filming continued as scheduled.

 On January 11, 2022, it was reported that one of the staff members had tested positive for the coronavirus causing filming to be halted.
-And is doing PCR testing with all the cast and crew.
-A confirmed case has been found among the filming crew.
+During the PCR testing with all the cast and crew, a confirmed case has been found among the filming crew.

 Reception

 The series received favorable reviews from critics and viewers as a well-made drama despite its late night time slot.
-IZE magazine called The One and Only “the birth of a masterpiece that many people need to see.”
-Another critic praised the acting stating: “The outstanding performances of the actors are not to be missed.
-Ahn Eun-jin, Kim Kyung-nam, Kang Ye-won, and Park Soo-young are conveying life characters with perfectly embodied acting … each actor’s performance maximizes immersion and permeates the hearts of viewers.”
+IZE magazine called The One and Only "the birth of a masterpiece that many people need to see."
+Another critic praised the acting stating: "The outstanding performances of the actors are not to be missed.
+Ahn Eun-jin, Kim Kyung-nam, Kang Ye-won, and Park Soo-young are conveying life characters with perfectly embodied acting … each actor's performance maximizes immersion and permeates the hearts of viewers."

 Following the series subsequent release on Netflix, The One and Only went on to reach the Top 10 of Netflix Korea peaking at #3, and also enter the Top 10 of Netflix Indonesia, Netflix Philippines, and Netflix Malaysia.
-The series was also listed in the Top 10 Most Buzzworthy TV Dramas whilst it aired.